hirvj/hirvj.github.io/_pages/research.md

 ## Working Papers

 <p id="single-spaced">
-<b>New Evidence on the Effect of Technology on Employment and Skill Demand</b> <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4081625">[link]</a><br>
+<b>Winners and Losers of Technology Grants: Evidence on Jobs and Skills</b> <a href="https://www.rfberlin.com/wp-content/uploads/2025/02/25004.pdf"">[link]</a><br>
 (with Aapo Stenhammar and Joonas Tuhkuri)<br>
 <em>Under revision for the <b>Quarterly Journal of Economics</b></em><br>
 </p>

-Abstract: We present novel evidence on the effects of advanced technologies on employment, skill demand, and firm performance.
-The main finding is that advanced technologies led to increases in employment and no change in skill composition.
-Our main research design focuses on a technology subsidy program in Finland that induced sharp increases in technology investment in manufacturing firms.
-Our data directly measure multiple technologies and skills and track firms and workers over time.
-We demonstrate novel text analysis and machine learning methods to perform matching and to measure specific technological changes.
-To understand our findings, we outline a theoretical framework that contrasts two types of technological change: process versus product.
-We document that the firms used new technologies to produce new types of output rather than replace workers with technologies within the same type of production.
-The results contrast with the ideas that technologies necessarily replace workers or are skill biased.
+Abstract: We present novel evidence on the impact of EU technology subsidies on employment and skill demand in Finnish SMEs, 1994–2018.
+The subsidies funded new machinery, including robots and CNC machines.
+Comparing closely matched grant winners and losers, we find that receiving a grant increased employment without changing skill composition.
+Using machine learning on application texts, we match firms by their evaluation reports, analyze their plans, and show that subsidies primarily supported expansion, such as launching new products, rather than automating work.
+In contrast, analysis of a broader sample of manufacturing firms outside the program reveals that IT investments are more strongly associated with skill upgrading than machinery investments, consistent with different technologies relating to skill demand differently.
+Our findings indicate that these grants created opportunities for non-college-educated workers.

 ## Work in Progress